144mdgross/bikeEasy/sudoCode.md

     }

     side ideas: when bike path is annoying: query for driving directions and then factor in the extra biking time to it.
 Then compare 'driving time' to 'bike path time' and return the fastest.

+SUDOCODE TAKE TWO-TWO
+## so. waypoints. can't use them for transit. but can use them for bikes. so. my plan at this point is:
+## in some order like this
+  GET bike waypoints to display.

+  MAKE WAYPOINTS THAT ARE BUS STOPS AND HARD CODE THOSE IN-MAYBE IN A HIDDEN SELECT box then...based of the users destination....the selected box will change and they will have a waypoint at a bus station. ie union station.

+  AFTER THAT... i will need to do a transit search for that leg and then render that to the map

+  THEN...DISPLAY the rest of their trip as biking directions and bind that to the map too.

+  SIMPLE....

+  OTHER THINGS TO CONSIDER...if a user needs to ride a bike to get to the starting bus point and how to do that best?
+  WHAT IF...first leg is 'walking' but skew the map results to show biking polylines and times.
+THEN.....abandoning that line of thought for now.

+  WHAT IF....first there is a transit search from their location to where ever. (this means I have access to closest bus stop. or maybe i can also search for closest bus stop first and then make that a leg?)